 We’re changing the way we provide customer service and check fares for our passengers while on board light rail and Sounder trains, and we want you to be part of the change.

 Last year, our Board decided to replace fare enforcement officers with ambassadors who will conduct fare inspections, provide education and focus on warnings to reduce fare evasion as part of a pilot project.

 Fare ambassadors will be Sound Transit staff members rather than contractor employees – which means, we’re hiring!

-We’re currently accepting applications for 10 fare ambassador positions and two supervisors, with a plan to hire more in the future.
+In June, we accepted applications for 10 fare ambassador positions and two supervisors, and we're now on our second round of hiring.
 Check out the job descriptions to learn more and apply:

 What does a fare ambassador do?

 The purpose of this position is to provide exemplary customer service to our passengers.

 Fare ambassadors will not only check fares, they will also:

 - Encourage income-eligible riders to sign up for ORCA LIFT and subsidized annual passes to expand community assistance with affordable fares and transit accessibility.

 They will wear new uniforms and receive enhanced training on interacting with passengers and avoiding bias.